MicrosoftDocs/cpp-docs/docs/standard-library/future-functions.md

 The C++ standard states that if the policy is `launch::async`, the function behaves as if it invokes the callable object in a new thread.
 This means that while it typically results in creating a new thread, the implementation may use other mechanisms to achieve equivalent behavior.
 However, the Microsoft implementation currently doesn't conform strictly to this behavior.
 It obtains its threads from the Windows ThreadPool, which may provide a recycled thread rather than a new one.
 This means that the `launch::async` policy is effectively implemented as `launch::async|launch::deferred`.
 Another implication of the ThreadPool-based implementation is that there's no guarantee that thread-local variables are destroyed when the thread completes.
 If the thread is recycled and provided to a new call to `async`, the old variables still exist.
 We recommend that you avoid using thread-local variables with `async`.

-If *policy* is `launch::deferred`, the function marks its associated asynchronous state as holding a *deferred function* and returns.
-The first call to any non-timed function that waits for the associated asynchronous state to be ready in effect calls the deferred function by evaluating `INVOKE(dfn, dargs..., Ty)`.
+If *`policy`* is `launch::deferred`, the function marks its associated asynchronous state as holding a *deferred function* and returns.
+The first call to any nontimed function that waits for the associated asynchronous state to be ready in effect calls the deferred function by evaluating `INVOKE(dfn, dargs..., Ty)`.

 In all cases, the associated asynchronous state of the `future` object isn't set to *ready* until the evaluation of `INVOKE(dfn, dargs..., Ty)` completes, either by throwing an exception or by returning normally.
 The result of the associated asynchronous state is an exception if one was thrown, or the value the evaluation returns.